 The Connector Standards Committee is working to address the issue of standardizing implanted connector designs for neuromodulation devices, as has been done successfully for implanted cardiac pacemakers and defibrillators.
-Absent compatible connectors, simulator implantation and revision often are constrained, and thus safety, efficacy and cost-effectiveness can be compromised.
-Connector standards will facilitate independent growth of expertise in the development of leads, implanted generators, power sources and user interfaces.
+Besides improving patient care, establishing connector standards will facilitate independent growth of expertise in the development of leads, implanted generators, power sources and user interfaces.

 Richard North, MD (co-chair)

 Ashwini Sharan, MD

 Following a face-to-face meeting with representatives from industry, regulatory bodies, and standards organizations in DC in 2018, we polled NANS membership and confirmed that there is wide support for standardization.
 We have successfully submitted a manuscript to Neuromodulation.